CLASSICAL LOST AND FOUND

 This is a transcription Emmanuel made of his Zingaresca (Gypsy Dance) for chamber orchestra (Op.
 7, 1902; not currently available on disc), which has an ear-catching Magyar theme (EM) the composer noted down during a cruise on the Danube.
 EM triumphs over repeated interruptions by those TMCs to cyclically reassert themselves, ending this ever accelerating jewel of a quartet in virtuosic jubilation.

-Violinist Alexis Galpérine, cellist Raphaël Perraud and pianist Laurent Wagschal, along with flautist Olivier Sauvage, clarinetist Philippe Moinet and bugler Fabrice Wigishoff from the Stanislas Ensemble (see 30 September 2012), are all virtuosos in their own right.
+Violinist Alexis Galpérine, cellist Raphaël Perraud and pianist Laurent Wagschal, along with flutist Olivier Sauvage, clarinetist Philippe Moinet and bugler Fabrice Wigishoff from the Stanislas Ensemble (see 30 September 2012), are all virtuosos in their own right.
 They give splendid accounts of the first four selections, while the ensemble’s string quartet delivers an immaculate, technically accomplished reading of the last.

 Made at the Salle Poirel in Nancy, France, the recordings present a clear detailed soundstage in an accommodating acoustic with the instruments well placed and balanced.
 Vivid strings, fluid winds, and generally good piano tone with occasional digital grain make for a musical sounding CD.